Signed in as:

 Field Experiences provide hands-on, standards-based experiential learning opportunities for your students at our beautiful 65 acre outdoor classroom!
 Work with our curriculum specialist to develop a program that helps you meet your goals in a place-based, outdoor learning environment!
-Schools in member districts (District 6 & Eaton) can attend Field Experiences free of charge.
+Schools in member districts (District 6) can attend Field Experiences free of charge.
 Charter schools and non-member district schools can schedule Field Experiences for the price of $25/student for K-12.
+Scholarships to cover admission or transportation are available!
 Higher education - inquire within for pricing.

 In School Programming is a great way to extend your student's learning, without leaving the school grounds!
 We bring the PLC to you, and engage your students in hands-on activities such as animal adaptations, fossils, the rock cycle, StarLab planetarium, and more!
 Members get these programs at no cost.
 Non-members, inquire within for pricing.